Skip to main content

 Absolutely!
 More and more businesses are becoming captive owners as the insurance model has piqued more interest.
 While the captive model isn’t a scheme, it doesn’t mean it works for everybody.
 It isn’t all roses, and some businesses aren’t a good fit.

-That’s why you need to read our article on the general advantages and disadvantages of being a captive owner.
+That’s why you need to read our article on the general pros and cons of being a captive owner.
 It’s equally important that you understand the financial advantages (and disadvantages) of joining a captive.

 Warren Cleveland